CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

-# Challenge: Deploy and Utilize NVIDIA Riva ASR on Azure
+# Challenge 02: Deploy and Utilize NVIDIA Riva ASR on Azure

 ## Introduction